vanessly/league-of-legends-analysis/README.md

-# League of Legends Analysis: Predicting Player Positions from In-Game Data Using Machine Learning
+# Know Your Role: Predicting League of Legends Roles from Player Stats
+## Vinh Tran | vinht@umich.edu
-### Vinh Tran & CC Ly
+## CC Ly | vanessly@umich.edu

-## Step 1: Introduction
+## Introduction
 ### Introduction and Question Identification
 #### Dataset Overview

-- For our project, we’re using the **Oracle’s Elixir League of Legends Match Data** from the 2022 season.
+- In this project, we’re using the **Oracle’s Elixir League of Legends Match Data** from the 2022 season.
 This dataset contains information from over 10,000 League of Legends professional matches.
 There are about 120,000 rows in total (each match contributes up to 12 rows: one per player plus two team‑summary rows).

 #### Central Question